Gigaspaces/xap-docs/site/content/xap/12.2/started/examples_quick_start.markdown

 {{%/tab%}}
 {{%/tabs%}}

-For example, `SaveRDD` can be submitted with the next syntax:
+For example, `SaveRDD` can be submitted with the following syntax:
 {{%tabs%}}

 {{%tab Linux%}}